The tea glossary

 • Second harvest

-Period following the first harvest of tea allowing the development of full-bodied teas.
+Period following the first tea harvest allowing the production of teas with a full-bodied taste.

 E

-A tea blend characterized by the delicious tart flavor of bergamot.
+A tea blend characterized by the delicious tangy flavor of bergamot.

 F